hcoles/voices/README.md

 The defaults can be adjusted via the ChorusConfig class.

-## Heterographs
+## Hetronyms

-Although its hetrograph (words with the same spelling, but different meanings and (sometimes) pronunciations) dictionary is currently small, Voices has quite good hetrograph handling thanks to its use of the part of speech tagging provided by the OpenNLP library.
-It sometimes performs better than piper and espeak-ng.
+Voice's hetronym (words with the same spelling but different pronunciations) handling can sometimes perform better than piper and espeak-ng thanks to part of speech tagging provided by the OpenNLP library.

 Phrases such as